biotope/biotope-resource-loader/docs/usage.md

 This will search your whole body for resource components and load all the resources defined on them.

 ## Resource Components
-By default, the resource-loader will acknowledge any html tag containing a `data-resources` attribute:
+By default, the resource-loader will acknowledge any HTML tag containing a `data-resources` attribute:
 ```html
 <div data-resources="[]"></div>
 ```

-Alternatively, you also configure the resource-loader to match againt another attribute.
+Alternatively, you also configure the resource-loader to match another attribute.

-We recommend using HTML data-attributes, as they are spec compliant, but you are free to pick any attribute:
+We encourage the use of HTML data attributes, as they are specification compliant.
+However, you are free to pick any attribute to your liking:

 ```javascript
 const resourceLoader = new ResourceLoader({